CiviCooP/no.maf.kidbanking/README.md

 ## See also

-* Explenation of the Modules 10 algorithm: https://en.wikipedia.org/wiki/Luhn_algorithm
+* Explanation of the Modules 10 algorithm: https://en.wikipedia.org/wiki/Luhn_algorithm
 * no.maf.ocrimporter (https://github.com/civicoop/no.maf.ocrimporter)
 * no.maf.avtalebanking (https://github.com/civicoop/no.maf.avtalebanking)